When creating a bucket, you can specify the geographic location for your bucket as well as the default storage class of the bucket.

 The following request body elements are applicable when creating a bucket.
 If

-you do not specify a request body, Google Cloud Storage creates a bucket in the
+you do not specify a request body, Cloud Storage creates a bucket in the

-US location with a storage class equivalent to
+US location with a default storage class of

 ||Container for create body request.|